-The General Education Curriculum at CSU is intended to ensure that students acquire the intellectual skills and knowledge that not only enable our students to succeed in their academic endeavors, but also prepare graduates for the challenges and opportunities of the 21st century.
-Employers consistently seek out those individuals who have well-rounded educational experiences and abilities.
+The General Education Curriculum ensures that all students acquire the intellectual skills and knowledge that not only enable them to succeed in their academic endeavors, but also prepare them for the challenges and opportunities in a knowledge, information-based global society.

-Uses oral and written communication skills effectively, resulting in the use of standard English to present original thought; utilize verbal and non-verbal responses; organize and present material to specific audiences; and be persuasive in one-to-one and one-to-many idea exchanges.
+Uses oral and written communication skills effectively, resulting in the use of standard English to present original thought; utilizes verbal and non-verbal responses; organizes and presents material to specific audiences; and persuades in one-to-one and one-to-many idea exchanges.

 Students competent in communication skills demonstrate the ability to respond in a clear and concise manner; use a variety of communication methods to inform and persuade different audiences; and exhibit proficient and effective use of the English language.

-Applies higher order analytic and creative cognitive processes to arrive at reasoned and supportable conclusions; synthesizes and applies knowledge within and across courses and disciplines; and to develop creative solutions.
+Applies higher order analytic and creative cognitive processes to arrive at reasoned and supportable conclusions; synthesizes and applies knowledge within and across courses and disciplines; and develops creative solutions.

 Students competent in critical thinking demonstrate the ability to process ideas and thoughts; develop evidence-based arguments; and explore problems through specific and aligned procedures in order to reach sound conclusions expressed in a concise and organized format.

 Information Literacy and Technology

-Demonstrates the ability to locate, identify, collect, organize, analyze, and interpret data to make sound decisions; as well as utilize information and technology to solve a variety of problems for academic, professional, and personal purposes.
+Locates, identifies, collects, organizes, analyzes, and interprets data to make sound decisions; and utilizes information and technology to solve a variety of problems for academic, professional, and personal purposes.

 Students competent in information literacy and technology demonstrate the ability to collect and analyze data; interpret results to create solutions for problems; evaluate the reliability of information, and make sound decisions through the use of technology.